Ivan Hippolyte

-Ivan "The Hydro" Hippolyte (born 7 October 1964) is a Surinamese-Dutch former kickboxer World champion.
-He is currently the chairman and coach at the Vos Gym in Amsterdam, Netherlands.
-He is a former sparring partner and teammate of four time K-1 World champion Ernesto Hoost as well as veteran mixed martial artist Gilbert Yvel.
+Ivan "The Hydro" Hippolyte (born 7 October 1964) is a Surinamese-Dutch former kickboxer.
+He was a multiple world champion in kickboxing and Muay Thai.
+He was the winner of the K-3 Grand Prix '95.

-He has also been a trainer for K-1 World Champion Remy Bonjasky and Mirko Filipović.
+After he retired, he became the chairman and coach at the Vos Gym in Amsterdam, the same gym where he trained during his fighting career.
+He was a sparring partner and teammate of four-time K-1 World champion Ernesto Hoost as well as veteran mixed martial artist Gilbert Yvel.
+He was also a trainer of K-1 World Champion Remy Bonjasky and Mirko Filipović.